 At the end of the day, everybody realised that it was our wedding, our marriage and our show.

-It has been over eight years since the wedding and the marriage keeps getting better every day.
+It has been over a decade since the wedding and the marriage keeps getting better every day.

 Finance is a major area of contention in relationships.

 It grieves my heart whenever I see mature men and women in serious relationships with resources/means to sustain the marriage but wasting precious time in the name of looking for huge money to finance the wedding ceremony.

 Yes, it pains me really badly because I’m a huge fan of positive relationships.

 When we were preparing for our wedding, my husband would always say that we should concentrate and pay more attention on building the marriage than the wedding.

 Do you know why?

 It is because the wedding is just for a few hours while the marriage is for a lifetime!

 These days, many young couples pay so much attention to the wedding at the detriment of the marriage.